csbg/SplineOmics/README.md

 2. A table with metadata on the rows/features (e.g., gene and protein name)

-3. A table with metadata on the columns/samples (e.g., reactor, time point, etc.)
+3. A table with metadata on the columns/samples (e.g., batch, time point, etc.)

 ### Capabilities

 With `SplineOmics`, you can:

-- **Automatically perform exploratory data analysis (EDA):**
+- **Automatically perform exploratory data analysis:**

-  The `explore_data()` function generates an HTML report, containing various EDA plots, such as densitiy, PCA, and correlation heatmap plots.
+  The `explore_data()` function generates an HTML report, containing various plots, such as densitiy, PCA, and correlation heatmap plots.

 - **Explore various limma splines hyperparameters:**